wwwredfish/CEWBS/README.md

 Voxel Format:
 ---
-A voxel (when passed to the engine) must consist of an x, y, and z position (front/back, top/down, left/right) respectively, and an array, string, or integer for an id.
-(Integer is preferred, since all other types are converted to integers internally, which is slower.)
-(Objects cannot be used, as they are too slow to test for equality.
-Use arrays instead.)
-The id is used for determining which voxels are the same type and which are different, which is vital for optimizing the meshing process.
-ID 0 cannot be used, as it is interpereted as air.
+A voxel (when passed to the engine) must consist of an x, y, and z position (front/back, top/down, left/right) respectively, an integer as an id, and any object for metadata.

-Any additional data must be stored separately, at least for the moment.

 Internally, voxels are stored as a flat array for speed, so be careful when changing the dimensions of the mesh dynamically, as it will really flip out.